Sign up for this trip by filling in this form. Sign-up fee: USD 500$/person.

 There are few options organized for this morning.
 You’ll get to pick one of the following:

-Regardless what you choose to do, we’ll all end up in San Gimignano for a lunch on a terrace overlooking the gorgeous Tuscan countryside.
+Regardless of what you choose to do, we’ll all end up in San Gimignano and board our bus back to our villa for lunch.

-Colleen will host a cooking demo.
-We’ll play some trivia (we hope you’ve been listening to our guides all week-long!).
+Colleen will then host a cooking demo and we’ll play one of Brighde’s infamous trivia (we hope you’ve been listening to our guides all week-long!).
 Throughout there will be a drinks & snacks station.
-And we’ll cap it all off with a make-your-own-pizza party.

 Today is sadly our departure day.
 After breakfast we will pack our things and board our bus for our return to Florence.
 You can choose to be dropped off at the train station or the airport, before continuing on with your travels.